skotzko/oldblog/_posts/2014-09-13-follow-your-curiosity.md

 ---
-title: "Curiosity, and a walk through the desert"
+title: Curiosity, and a Walk Through the Desert
-slug: "follow-your-curiosity-2"
+slug: follow-your-curiosity
 date: 2014-09-13 20:25:28 -0700
 comments: true
 published: true